nschoenholtz/csd/collections/_main/rules.md

 ### Experience

-At the beginning of each session, we'll answer the following questions for each character, adding 200xp for each one answered positively.
-Before level 4, each question may be counted only once, a maximum of 800xp per session.
-Thereafter, each question can be counted twice, a maximum of 1600xp per session.
-We'll take the average XP gained and add the sum to the group's total, which is tracked on the homepage.
+At the beginning of each session, we'll choose one character who hasn't been spotlighted recently and answer the following questions for them as a group.
+Each answer is worth 500xp.
+We'll also ask one bonus question, something more freeform, which is always rewarded 600xp regardless of the answer.

 Each of these XP triggers may be based either on things that happened on-screen in the previous session or on newly imagined things that _could_ have happened.
-I'm either case, they should help recap the events of the previous session and provide some insight into the character.
-For example, you might illustrate how a character's behaviour in a scene was informed by (or affected!) their background.
-Or you might describe a new scene in which your character had a discussion with an NPC and achieved a goal or expressed their heritage -- it just needs to be logically consistent with the existing fiction, not necessarily something that we all played out together at the table.
+In either case, they should help recap the events of the previous session and provide some insight into the character.
+For example, we might illustrate how a character's behaviour in a scene was informed by (or affected!) their background.
+Or we might describe a new scene in which the character had a discussion with an NPC and achieved a goal or expressed their heritage -- it just needs to be logically consistent with the existing fiction, not necessarily something that we all played out together at the table.

 * **Goals**: Did you achieve one of the group's or your own stated goals?
 * **Heritage**: Did you express a unique aspect of your Class, Race, or Background?